10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 ### Global

-* font-face: Defines the fonts available throughout the application.
+* `@font-face`: Defines the fonts available throughout the application.

 * media queries: When using tools like PostCSS, @custom-media rules should be placed here for global breakpoints.